Spring Bugs

 Don’t be fooled by the name, the Pale Morning Dun can hatch from 11Am to early evening throughout the early summer.

 The PMD is one of the more important mayflies of southern Alberta.
-They hatch on most of the rivers, and in large enough numbers to trigger surface feeding.
+They hatch on most of the rivers, and in large enough numbers to trigger

 Unfortunately, PMD’s get smaller as the season progresses, initially hatching around size 14 and ending the season closer to size 18.